garden-io/garden/docs/reference/commands.md

 # A map of all raw graph results.
 Avoid using this programmatically if you can, and use more structured keys instead.
 graphResults:

-# A map of all modules that were published (or scheduled/attempted for publishing) and the results.
+# A map of all builds that were published (or scheduled/attempted for publishing) and the results.
 published:
   <name>:
+    # The state of the action.
+    state:

+    # Structured outputs from the execution, as defined by individual action/module types, to be made available for
+    # dependencies and in templating.
+    outputs:
+      <name>:

+    detail:
       # Set to true if the build was published.
       published:

       # Optional result message from the provider.
       message:

       # The published artifact identifier, if applicable.
       identifier:

     # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted: